rentalutions/marketing/wiki/creating-a-new-slice.md

 The case return should be the slice partial.
 Make sure to pass the `key` and `slice` variables to it as props.

 <img width="959" alt="New slice mapped in SliceZone" src="https://user-images.githubusercontent.com/22528445/112867388-7e0e1d80-9080-11eb-9fe3-852c748f0b2c.png">

-# See also
-## Creating a new slice on Prismic
-In order to make a slice fully attend to our expectations on the CMS, its definitions also have to be created on Prismic.
-You can check how to do it by reading [this wiki page](/wiki/Creating-a-new-slice-on-prismic.md).